Loops supported young people to thrive.

 Our work with young people suggests that there is a widespread lack of ‘experiences’ that lead to building these new capabilities.
 Young people spend most of their time in school or in youth-only services & settings, isolated from their communities and limited in their exposure to different ways of living, doing, and being.
 They also have little time and space to make sense of what they are seeing, and chart out a different life direction.

 Loops provides young people with new types of experiences and connections, such as taking on a role, running a campaign, creating their own enterprises, engaging with the community in new ways.
 These new experiences are complemented by reflection to enable active learning and development.
-Loops has been designed bottom up to appeal even to those who are currently most disengaged.
+Loops was designed bottom up to appeal even to those who are currently most disengaged.

 Simply put, Loops gets young people to go through new types of experiences, and then reflect on those experiences.
 This relies on two primary activities: